wdporter/acim/src/text/4-the-illusions-of-the-ego/iii-love-without-conflict/index.md

 8. Watch carefully and see what it is you are really asking for.
-²Be very honest with yourself in this, for we must hide nothing from each other.
+Be very honest with yourself in this, for we must hide nothing from each other.
-³If you will really try to do this, you have taken the first step toward preparing your mind for the Holy One to enter.
+If you will really try to do this, you have taken the first step toward preparing your mind for the Holy One to enter.
-⁴We will prepare for this together, for once He has come, you will be ready to help me make other minds ready for Him.
+We will prepare for this together, for once He has come, you will be ready to help me make other minds ready for Him.
-⁵How long will you deny Him His Kingdom?
+How long will you deny Him His Kingdom?

 ::: details Expanded
 Watch carefully and see what it is you are really asking for.
-²Be very honest with yourself in this [seeing what you are really asking for], for we must hide nothing from each other.
+Be very honest with yourself in this [seeing what you are really asking for], for we must hide nothing from each other.
-³If you will really try to do this [seeing what you are really asking for], you have taken the first step toward preparing your mind for the Holy One to enter.
+If you will really try to do this [seeing what you are really asking for], you have taken the first step toward preparing your mind for the Holy One to enter.
-⁴We will prepare for this [the Holy One to enter your mind] together, for once He [the Holy One] has come, you will be ready to help me make other minds ready for Him [the Holy One].
+We will prepare for this [the Holy One to enter your mind] together, for once He [the Holy One] has come, you will be ready to help me make other minds ready for Him [the Holy One].
-⁵How long will you deny Him [the Holy One] His [the-Holy-One’s] Kingdom?
+How long will you deny Him [the Holy One] His [the-Holy-One’s] Kingdom?
 :::

 ::: details Substituted
 Watch carefully and see what it is you are really asking for.
-²Be very honest with yourself in seeing what you are really asking for, for we must hide nothing from each other.
+Be very honest with yourself in seeing what you are really asking for, for we must hide nothing from each other.
-³If you will really try to see what you are really asking for, you have taken the first step toward preparing your mind for the Holy One to enter.
+If you will really try to see what you are really asking for, you have taken the first step toward preparing your mind for the Holy One to enter.
-⁴We will prepare for the Holy One to enter your mind together, for once the Holy One has come, you will be ready to help me make other minds ready for the Holy One.
+We will prepare for the Holy One to enter your mind together, for once the Holy One has come, you will be ready to help me make other minds ready for the Holy One.
-⁵How long will you deny the Holy One the-Holy-One’s Kingdom?
+How long will you deny the Holy One the-Holy-One’s Kingdom?
 :::

 ::: details Simplified